tanayc05/portfolio-anaylsis-tool-/README.md

 # Portfolio Analysis Tool (Python)

 # Overview
-This project is a portfolio analytics tool built in Python using real ETF market data.
-It analyses risk, return, and correlation between different asset classes to assess diversification.
+This project is a Python-based portfolio analysis tool that uses real ETF market data to evaluate risk, return, and diversification across asset classes.
+It is designed to replicate basic workflows used in investment risk analysis.

+# Objective
+To understand how different asset classes behave relative to each other and how diversification reduces portfolio risk.

+# Methodology
+Collected historical price data for ETFs using yfinance Calculated daily percentage returns
+Measured:
+ Volatility (risk)
+ Average returns
+ Correlation between assets
+Visualised relationships using a correlation heatmap

 # Features
 - Downloads real ETF price data using yfinance